chodera/portfolio/_posts/2019-03-21-webscraping_wikipedia.md

 logo: r
 ---

-I tried the rvest package by scraping a Wikipedia table about [communities in the Département "Bas-Rhin" in the region of Alsace in France](https://fr.wikipedia.org/wiki/Liste_des_communes_du_Bas-Rhin){:target="_blank"}.
+I tried out the rvest package by scraping a Wikipedia table about [communities in the Département "Bas-Rhin" in the region of Alsace in France](https://fr.wikipedia.org/wiki/Liste_des_communes_du_Bas-Rhin){:target="_blank"}.
 First thing to do is to load the necessary packages: rvest for scraping the website, tidyverse to clean the scraped data.

 {% highlight r %}
 library(rvest)